RTV21

-RTV21 (an acronym for Radiotelevizioni 21; English: Radiotelevision 21) is a broadcaster and media company based in Pristina, Kosovo, which includes a radio (est. May 11, 1998), a television station (est. September 22, 2000), and six sister stations.
+Radiotelevision 21 (Radiotelevizioni 21), abbreviated as RTV21, is a broadcaster and media company based in Pristina, Kosovo, which includes a radio (est. May 11, 1998), a television station (est. September 22, 2000), and six sister stations.
 Its launch in online radio made it the first Albanian station to air over the internet.

 History

 Founding

 Founded as Radio 21 by Afërdita Saraçini and her husband, Florin Kelmendi, this transmission was a 30-minute news program about the events in Kosovo during the 1998-1999 war.
 Radio 21 reported from Skopje temporarily during the NATO bombing (March–June 1999).
 After the war began the revival of this broadcaster and with the help of donations from abroad the company also launched the national TV channel RTV21.
 In 2000 the station was licensed nationally and broadcast two hours of programming daily, which was increased to 18 hours in 2001.
 Since 2002, the transmitter airs a round-the-clock programming, consisting of 70% in-house productions.

 RTV21 broadcasts via terrestrial and satellite in Europe and America.
 Even Radio 21 broadcasts 24 hours through FM waves.